 Depending on the grade level, students are expected to engage in activities outside of the classroom that allow them to meet a specific number of objectives.
 As they meet the objectives students must provide documentary evidence to show how this was achieved and also include personal reflections on the process and final results.
-All students are expected to engage in at least one AYA activity as part of meeting their objectives.
-Advisors provide feedback on student progress through their quarterly report card comments.
-Please refer to the CIC CAS Handbook for more details.
+Advisors provide feedback on student progress.